Click-through rate

-Click-through rate (CTR) is the ratio of clicks on a specific link to the number of total users who view a page, email, or advertisement.
+Click-through rate (CTR) is the ratio of clicks on a specific link to the number of times a page, email, or advertisement is shown.
 It is commonly used to measure the success of an online advertising campaign for a particular website, as well as the effectiveness of email campaigns.

 Click-through rates for ad campaigns vary tremendously.
 The first online display ad, shown for AT&T on the website HotWired in 1994, had a 44% click-through rate.
 With time, the overall rate of user's clicks on webpage banner ads has decreased.

 Purpose

 The purpose of click-through rates is to measure the ratio of clicks to impressions of an online ad or email marketing campaign.
 Generally, the higher the CTR, the more effective the marketing campaign has been at bringing people to a website.
 Most commercial websites are designed to elicit some sort of action, whether it be to buy a book, read a news article, watch a music video, or search for a flight.
 People rarely visit websites with the intention of viewing advertisements, in the same way that few people watch television to view the commercials.

 While marketers want to know the reaction of the web visitor, with current technology it is nearly impossible to quantify the emotional reaction to the site and the effect of that site on the firm's brand.
 In contrast, it is easy to determine the click-through rate, which measures the proportion of visitors who clicked on an advertisement that redirected them to another page.
 Forms of interaction with advertisements other than clicking are possible but rare; "click-through rate" is the most commonly used term to describe the efficacy of an advert.